Edited by Michelle Nickerson and Darren Dochuk

 Interactive maps of the West are a fun way to gain historical context about what was happening in different time periods.
-Open the map and then explore the West from the following varied perspectives: Physical/Environmental, Political, Urban/Travel and Native American.
-Just click on the map types at the top and watch the map change:
+Open the map and then explore the West from the following varied perspectives: Physical Environment, Political Boundaries, Commerce & Travel and Native Americans.
+Just click on the map types at the top and watch the map change.

 Southwest Studies is an exciting, interdisciplinary field, with research tools often spanning many disciplines.
 For instance, a research topic dealing with water in the Southwest could reflect a wide variety of viewpoints, depending on the lens through which the researcher has chosen to look.
 Research, therefore, may need to be undertaken in a wide variety of disciplines, such as Environmental Science, History, Sociology or Anthropology.